lurgh/infinitive-jkp717/README.md

 ## Getting started
 #### Hardware setup

+This fork has been developed and tested on a Raspberry Pi 3B+ running current Raspberry Pi OS, and an external USB RS485 dongle.

+Older notes:

 I've done all my development on a Raspberry Pi, although any reasonably performant Linux system with an RS-485 interface should work.
 I chose the Pi 3 since the built-in WiFi saved me the hassle of running Ethernet to my furnace.
 I'm not sure if older Pis have enough horsepower to run the Infinitive software.
 If you give it a shot and are successful, please let me know so I can update this information.

 In addition to a Linux system, you'll need to source an adapter to communicate on the RS-485 bus.
 I am using a FTDI chipset USB to RS-485 adapter that I bought from Amazon.
 There are a variety of adapters on Amazon and eBay, although it may take a few attempts to find one that works reliably.